 Danny is a Certified Sleep Science Coach with an in-depth knowledge of sleep health.
 He has tested hundreds of mattresses and sleep products.

-When it comes to buying a good-quality mattress, how much you’ll spend often depends on when and where you purchase your bed.
+When it comes to buying the best mattress for your needs, how much you’ll spend often depends on when and where you purchase your bed.
 Costs vary considerably when you buy a mattress online compared to picking one out in a brick-and-mortar store.
 You can also save some money by making your purchase during annual sales, which often align with federal holidays and major shopping days like Black Friday.

 We’ll cover how, when, and where to buy a mattress based on different factors, as well as the most affordable avenues for doing so.
 First, let’s discuss issues that often arise with mattresses that need to be replaced.